Eros: How to Worship the God of Love and Lust

 • Food offerings can be composted.

-Try to avoid leaving food offerings outside as it can attract pests and harm wildlife.
+Avoid leaving food or material offerings outside as it can attract pests and harm wildlife.

 How Often Should You Give Offerings?